-- 1.4 Staffing difficulties or loss of key specialist staff may make it difficult for particular module or pathway to continue.
-This risk is low in view of our validation agreement. - 1.5 Low student numbers on a particular programme or pathway may make it difficult to continue that programme or pathway and thereby affect those enrolled on such courses or applying to study that programme.
-This risk is moderate and necessary provision has been made to address this risk. - 1.6 Changes in government or college policies and regulations in view of the dynamic nature of the education environment may affect the nature of the students' expectation.
-This risk is moderate and necessary provision has been made to address this risk - 1.7 De-designation for student support purposes may make it difficult for new students to pay their fees as some UK and EU students fund their study from the student support system.
-This risk is moderate and necessary provisions have been made to address this risk - 1.8 Validation withdrawal or non-renewal could affect programme delivery.
-This risk is low as provided for in our validating agreement. - 1.9 College closure or market exit could affect the programme as a whole or part thereof.
-This risk is low in view of our ownership and financial stability. - 1.10 Students with differing needs such as diverse backgrounds may be unable to complete their courses due to personal circumstances.
-This risk is moderate as the majority of our students are adults from diverse backgrounds.
+- 1.4.
+Staffing difficulties or the loss of key specialist staff may make it difficult for particular module or pathway to continue.
+This risk is low in view of our validation agreement. - 1.5.
+Low student numbers on a particular programme or pathway may make it difficult to continue that programme or pathway and thereby affect those enrolled on such courses or applying to study that programme.
+This risk is moderate and necessary provision has been made to address this risk. - 1.6.
+Changes in government or college policies and regulations in view of the dynamic nature of the education environment may affect the nature of the students' expectations.
+This risk is moderate and necessary provision has been made to address this risk. - 1.7.
+De-designation for student support purposes may make it difficult for new students to pay their fees as some UK and EU students fund their study from the student support system.
+This risk is moderate and necessary provisions have been made to address this risk. - 1.8.
+Validation withdrawal or non-renewal could affect programme delivery.
+This risk is low as provided for in our validating agreement. - 1.9.
+College closure or market exit could affect the programme as a whole or part thereof.
+This risk is low in view of our ownership and financial stability. - 1.10.
+Students with differing needs such as diverse backgrounds may be unable to complete their courses due to personal circumstances.
+This risk is moderate as the majority of our students are adults from diverse backgrounds. - 1.11.
+The college campus delivery centers are on five yearly renewable lease.
+There is a risk of campus closure due to non-renewal of lease.
+This risk is moderate and necessary provision has been made to address this risk.

-2. The measures that you have put in place to mitigate those risks that you consider to be reasonably likely to crystallise
+2. The measures that you have put in place to mitigate those risks that you consider to be reasonably likely to crystallize

 The College has a risk register detailing internal and external risks.
 There is a traffic light system (low risk, moderate risk, high risk) used to regularly monitor these risks.
 Actions and procedures to mitigate risk are embedded in everyday working practices and planning processes.
-Any matters of concern are brought to the attention of the Trustees with recommended actions being addressed by the Academic board in a timely fashion.
+Any matters of concern are brought to the attention of the Trustees with recommended actions being addressed by the Academic Board in a timely fashion.

-The following arrangements are in place to protect students should any of the risks crystallise:
+The following arrangements are in place to protect students should any of the risks crystallize:

-2.1 General Provision
+2.1.
+General Provision

-Our validation agreement with Roehampton University makes provision for them to 'teach out' students in the event of us being unable to operate for any reason.
+Our validation agreement with Birmingham Newman University makes provision for them to 'teach out' students in the event of us being unable to operate for any reason.
+We also have a clear response strategy in place to mitigate for all other partner programmes in the institution.

-2.2 Programme Changes Prior to Registration
+2.2.
+Programme Changes Prior to Registration

 2.2.1.
-Where material changes (such as significant changes to the structure of the programme; the removal or addition of a number of modules; or changes to the programme pathways being offered) are made between the publication of the prospectus and student registration at the college, the College will draw applicants attention to these changes via the website and direct information to applicants as soon as possible and advise them of their right to seek entry to another College programme for which they may be qualified or to withdraw their application and seek entry to another institution.
+Where material changes (such as significant changes to the structure of the programme; the removal or addition of a number of modules; or changes to the programme pathways being offered) are made between the publication of the prospectus and student registration at the college, the College will draw applicants' attention to these changes via the website and direct information to applicants as soon as possible and advise them of their right to seek entry to another College programme for which they may be qualified or to withdraw their application and seek entry to another institution.